NSM722/Responsive-semantically-structured-website/README.md

-# Responsive semantically structured website
+# Artful Salads with Two Trees Olive Oil

 This project is built from watching the LinkedIn __Course of Crafting Semantic HTML__ by Jen Kramer